SnowdogApps/magento2-frontools/readme.md

 # Magento 2 Forntools
 Set of front-end tools for Magento 2, based on Gulp.js
+---
 ## How to start?
-* (optional) Use this repository as Magento 2 component via composer
+* Use this repository as Magento 2 component via composer or simply copy everything to `[project]/tools`
-* You need to have `node.js`
+* You need to have `node >= 4.2.6` - current LTS
 * `cd` to theme and then to `/tools`
 * Run `npm install`
-* Use one of listed bellow tasks
+* Use one of listed bellow task

-## Currently working well, standalone tasks
-* `default` - type just `gulp` to see this readme in console
-* `deploy` - Process themes styles
-  * `--theme name` - Process single theme styles
+---
+## Tasks list
+* `browser-sync` - Run BrowserSync - it's much better and easier to use than "LiveReload"
 * `clean` - Removes `/pub/static` folder

-## Tasks working well, but depending on other task data
+* `default` - type `gulp` to see this readme in console
+* `deploy` - Wrapper for `bin/magento dev:source-theme:deploy` - only for default themes
+  * `--theme name` - Deploy single theme
+* `dev` - Runs `browser-sync` and `watch` tasks
+  * `--theme name` - Process single theme
+  * `--maps` - Toggles source maps generation
+  * `--prod` - Production output - minifies styles
+* `styles` - Use it to manually trigger styles processing pipeline
-* `less` - Compiles LESS files of given theme
+  * `--theme name` - Process single theme
+  * `--maps` - Toggles source maps generation
+  * `--prod` - Production output - minifies styles
+* `eslint` - Watch and run eslint on specified JS file
+ * `--file fileName` - You have to specify what file you want to lint
+* `release` - Clean `pub/static`, deploy all necessary files and compiles everything with `--prod` flag.
+Makes code production ready.
+* `watch` - Watch for styles changes and run processing task
-* `sass` - Compile  SASS files of given theme
+  * `--theme name` - Process single theme
+  * `--maps` - Toggles source maps generation
+  * `--prod` - Production output - minifies styles
+---
+## `configs/themes.json` structure
+- `src` - full path to theme
+- `dest` - full path to `pub/static/[theme]`
+- `locale` - array of available locales
+- `lang` - define styles lang want to use for processing
+- `default` - (optional) if your theme use default PHP based processing via `bin/magento dev:source-theme:deploy` set this to `true`.
+- `area`, `vendor`, `name` - (optional) self-descriptive, only for `default` themes
+- `files` - (optional) Array of LESS files to process
+- `postcss` - (optional) PostCSS plugins config.
+This have to be an array.
+---
 ## Tasks "to do" list
-1. `assets` - Probably just wrapper to `bin/magento setup:static-content:deploy` - I create "lighter" version of this tool, without styles processing, and works fast enough.
+1. `assets` - Probably just wrapper to `bin/magento setup:static-content:deploy` - I create "lighter" version of this tool, without styles processing, and works fast enough for production deployment purposes.
-2. `watch` - Watch for changes and run files processing
-3. `browser-sync` - Run BrowserSync - it's much better and easier to use than "LiveReload"
-4. `eslint` - Watch and run eslint on specified JS file
- * `--file fileName` - You have to specify what file you want lint
-5. `css-lint` - Lining CSS files
+2. `css-lint` - Lining CSS files
   * `--full` - Prints full CSSLint output (without any config)
-6. `scripts` - Lint and build JS files
+3. `scripts` - Lint and build JS files
-7. `uglify` - Uglify JS files
+4. `uglify` - Uglify JS files

-## `configs/themes.json` structure
-- `area`, `vendor`, `name` - self-descriptive :)
-- `locale` - array of available locales (yah, tasks iterate trough array and compile all locales by default)
-- `package` - (optional) name of composer package if theme is loaded via composer
-- `lang` - what lang want to use for styles processing (right now it's only LESS and SASS, but adding any other is simple -> create new file in `tasks` folder with same name as you define in theme config -> put processor of choice inside -> ready)
-- `custom` - (optional) if your theme use default PHP based processing via `bin/magento dev:source-theme:deploy' do not use this parameter.
-If you have fully custom theme and want processing without looking for files anywhere but inside theme dir (all imports are static to be maintained manually) pass here `true`.
+5. `requirejs` - Right now I have no idea how processing of JS i M2 work, but I'm pretty sure that some automation will be needed :)